Immortality (video game)

 Immortality is a 2022 interactive film video game developed by Sam Barlow and published by Half Mermaid Productions.
 It was released for Windows and Xbox Series X/S in August, while Android and iOS versions were released via Netflix in November 2022.
-A macOS version is also in development.
+A macOS version was released in April 2023.
+A port for PlayStation 5 was released in January 2024.

 Gameplay

 The game is based on the fictional model turned actress Marissa Marcel (Manon Gage) who had starred in three movies from 1968, 1970, and 1999 but which were never released.
 Marcel has since gone missing, creating a mystery for the player to solve.
 In the same manner as Barlow's prior works Her Story and Telling Lies, Immortality incorporates the use of full-motion video for the player to piece together Marcel's fate.
 The player begins with one clip from one of the three films, and the player can pause and click on a person or item of interest.
 The game will then show all other clips from the three films, as well as behind-the-scenes production footage and television and interview clips, which the player can review and seek out further persons or items.